liamreneroy/RL_audio/README.md

 # RL_audio
-Codebase for audio communication RL bandit algorithm.
-This repo enables a virtual robot to learn to communicate different functional robot states using parameterized audio.
+Codebase for audio communication reinforcement learning (RL) bandit algorithm.
+This repository enables a virtual robot to learn to communicate different functional robot states using parameterized audio.

+## Main Files

 This method was deployed and tested in a user study.
-The notebook used in this study protocol is available here:
+This study took the form of a Jupyter notebook.
+We have provided detailed markdown comments within the Notebook to equip reviewers with a step-by-step detailed description of the study protocol for reproduction.
+This notebook is found here:

 https://github.com/liamreneroy/RL_audio/blob/main/notebooks/study_notebook.ipynb

-All the statistical analyses are here:
+All the statistical analyses for our three hypotheses (H1, H2, H3) are here:

 https://github.com/liamreneroy/RL_audio/blob/main/stats/

-All the raw data is here:
+All the raw data collected throughout our study can be found here:

 https://github.com/liamreneroy/RL_audio/blob/main/notebooks/user_data/response_book.xlsx